Gurkirat-singh-oye/RayCaster/README.md

 install "freeglut3-dev" or "freeglut-devel" and to make a application on the command line us these linker options:
 - -lGL -lGLU -lglut -lm

-here lm is required for linking libm (math library?)
+here "-lm" is required for linking libm (math library?)

 # For Windows
 idk, google it